Slava Voynov: Return to Russia

 He returned to Russia and signed a contract with Russian powerhouse club SKA Saint Petersburg, where he won a Gagarin Cup in 2017.
 On 15 July 2019, he signed a one-year contract with Gagarin Cup finalists, Avangard Omsk.

 Having sat out the entirety of the 2018–19 KHL season as a free agent, on 9 April 2019, the NHL announced that Voynov was suspended for the entire 2019–20 season and the 2020 Stanley Cup playoffs.
 Assuming good behaviour, his eligibility would be restored on 1 July 2020.
 On 23 May 2019, the NHLPA announced that independent arbitrator Shyam Das had determined Voynov's year-long suspension would be upheld, however he would be credited for time served and would only be suspended for 41 games of the 2019–20 season.
-Following the arbitration news, the LA Kings announced they did not have any intention of playing Voynov in the upcoming season and would be looking into cutting ties with him.
+Following the arbitration news, the Kings announced they did not have any intention of playing Voynov in the upcoming season and would be looking into cutting ties with him.

 He returned to the professional circuit in the KHL, agreeing to a one-year deal with Avangard Omsk on 15 July 2019.
 In the 2019–20 season, Voynov played on Avangard's top pair leading all blueliners in scoring with 11 goals and 41 points in 59 games, earning his second career selection to the KHL All-Star Game.
 On 1 May 2020, Voynov left Avangard at the conclusion of his contract.

 On 20 May 2021, Voynov opted to continue his career in the KHL, agreeing to a two-year contract with HC Dynamo Moscow.

 After leading the blueline in scoring by collecting 31 points through 40 regular season games and posting 10 points in 11 playoff contests, Voynov was traded following the 2021–22 campaign with Vadim Shipachyov to Ak Bars Kazan for financial compensation on 4 May 2022.
 He was later signed on 18 May 2022 to a three-year contract extension with Ak Bars through 2025.

+Following two seasons with Ak Bars, Voynov mutually agreed to leave the club and was later signed to a one-year contract with Torpedo Nizhny Novgorod on 29 July 2024.
+In the 2024-25 season, Voynov captain Torpedo to the playoffs, notching 6 goals and 22 points through 49 regular season games.

+On 25 June 2025, Voynov left Torpedo and returned for a second stint with Avangard Omsk on a one-year contract.